 And then there are the other kinds of cover letters.
 The ones chock full of TMI, or that generally just miss the mark.

-I got to thinking about this while shuffling through cover letters (I've read through a lot of cover letters in my various HR jobs over the
+I got to thinking about this while shuffling through cover letters (I've read through a lot of cover letters in my various HR jobs over the years), and decided to compile a list of the most bizarre blunders I've come across.

 I hope you find them helpful -- or at the very least, entertaining.